Get Started Investing

 The Vanguard Portfolio Review Department evaluates our low-cost fund lineup on an ongoing basis to determine the funds selected.
 This in-house team of investment professionals evaluates the funds using a proprietary screening process and criteria. – Vanguard Select Funds

-So, they’re hand-picked using voodoo.
-I will say that a lot of their most expensive funds (where they can make the most money) are on that list, like the Windsor II, who’s fee is 0.34%.
+I will say that a lot of their most expensive funds (where they can make the most money) are on that list, like the Windsor II, whose fee is 0.34% or the Vanguard Alternative Strategies Fund (with an expense ratio of 0.51%).

 It’s worth mentioning that most of the funds on our list are on their list, with the exception that we excluded the high-cost funds.
 There are a billion studies that show there is no correlation between a high cost and a high return.
 That’s why we focus on “shooting for the average” on the show, easily the best bang for your buck given the risk.